Power Take Off: All You Need to Know

 Automotive Style PTO

-Also known as “flat-faced” style PTOs, they incorporate similar design characteristics, features, and benefits of the GM style PTO.
-It is a spring-loaded clutch making it easier to engage and disengage than over the center power take-offs.
-Typical uses include irrigation units, brush chippers, or other gas or diesel engine applications.
+Also known as “flat-faced” style PTOs, they incorporate similar design characteristics, features, and benefits of the GM-style PTO.
+It is a spring-loaded clutch, making it easier to engage and disengage than over the center power take-offs.

 Common Operational PTO Clutch Problems and Solutions

-PTOs are relatively simple mechanical units with minimal operational problems, but a few common issues are associated with them, and each has a straightforward solution.
+PTOs are relatively simple mechanical units with minimal operational problems.
+There are a few common issues, but each has a straightforward solution.
 Here are some of the most frequently encountered issues:

-• The Clutch will not disengage.
+• The clutch will not disengage.
 Slipping and overheating are common causes of these issues and are fixable by disassembling, inspecting, and replacing if necessary.
+To prevent this type of problem, be sure to check and adjust the engagement torque often.

-• Clutch will not stay engaged.
+• The clutch will not stay engaged.
 Improper adjustment is the most common cause, remedied through adjusting engagement torque.

 • PTO is hot.
-A newly installed PTO will run hot for the first 10-20 hours of operation after installation.
-Several issues contribute to overheating (220º F measured by infrared thermometer at the bearing carrier), including too much or too little grease, excessive sideload, or a new installation.
+A newly installed PTO will run hot for the first 10 to 20 hours of operation after installation.
+Several issues contribute to overheating (220º F measured by an infrared thermometer at the bearing carrier), including too much or too little grease, excessive sideload, or a new installation.
 Follow proper lubrication specifications and reduce the sideload to remedy the first two problems.

-Get the Right PTO for Your Needs at WPT Power
+Get a Quality PTO to Meet Your Needs at WPT Power

-Getting the appropriate PTO to meet your operational needs is a priority at WPT Power.
-Manufacturing our PTOs takes place in our ISO 9001:2015 facilities, where all our products are engineered to meet the highest standards of quality demanded by our customers.
-ABS type approvals and ATEX certifications minimize risks, time, and costs.
-Type approval certification available: DNV & ABS (Others available on request)
+Delivering a quality PTO to meet your operational needs is a priority at WPT Power.
+That is why our PTO manufacturing and engineering takes place in our ISO 9001:2015 facilities.
+Here, all our products are designed to meet the highest standards of quality demanded by our customers.

 PTO invetory

-Our broad range of products is developed to meet most requirements on standard industrial applications.
+Our broad range of products has been developed to meet most of the requirements for standard industrial applications.
 Custom or modified PTOs are available for original equipment manufacturers (OEM) requiring specialized design and where volume is needed.

-Power take-offs play an essential role in allowing for the transfer of power from a primary mover to a secondary or driven component without needing an additional separate engine.
+Power take-offs play an essential role in allowing for the transfer of power from a primary mover to a secondary or driven.
 Various PTO types serve many applications, from smaller-scale operations to major industrial and construction projects.
 Choosing the correct PTO for a specific application is critical to the proper performance of the driven component.

 Contact us for more information about the range of solutions offered by WPT Power Corporation, for assistance in selecting the right PTO to fit your specific application, or request a quote from one of our experts.